jbkinney/logomaker/docs/tutorial.rst

 The position-dependent (but not character dependent) quantity :math:`I_i` is called the "information content" of site :math:`i`, and the sum of these quantities, :math:`I = \sum_{i} I_i`, is the information content of the entire matrix.
-These information values :math`I_{ic}`  are nonnegative and are said to be in units of 'bits' due to the use of :math:`\log_2` in Eq. ref{eq:prob_to_info}.
+These information values :math:`I_{ic}`  are nonnegative and are said to be in units of 'bits' due to the use of :math:`\log_2`.
 A corresponding information logo is drawn using these :math:`I_{ic}` values as character heights, as well as a y-axis labeled  'information (bits)'.

 .. :math:`g_{ic} = \tilde{g}_{ic} - \frac{1}{C} \sum_{c'} \tilde{g}_{ic'} ,~~~\tilde{g}_{ic} = -\frac{1}{\alpha} \log \frac{p_{ic}}{b_{ic}}`